wiretoscreen/faroleiro/readme.md

 ```

 Available flags:
-- `--clear-messages` — run message clearing flow (prompts for channel ID, content to match, and your user ID)
+- `--clear-messages` — run message clearing, subflags:
+  - `--cm-content` — content to search & delete (do not include if you are going to delete everything)
+  - `--cm-channel` — channel id
 - `--leave-guilds` — leave all guilds except those listed in `ignore`
 - `--remove-friends` — remove friends (except those in `friendsignore`)
 - `--close-dms` — close DMs (except those in `dmsignore`)